-Triggering GitHub Actions from Commits by Other Actions
+Trigger GitHub Actions from commits by other actions.

 It's been well over a year now since I started using GitHub Actions for most of my maintenance automations.
 There were a few hiccups in the early days with caching and uptime but nowadays it's pretty stable.